-This week, Adobe is launching a new unified web and mobile product called Creative Cloud Express (CCX).
+This week, Adobe is launching a new unified web and mobile product called Adobe Express.
 This offering brings together a new level of simplicity and practicality with guided tools that make it easy to achieve beautiful results in just a few clicks.
 With this product, the company aims to allow everyone to participate in the Creator Economy – and be able to rapidly create impactful visual and multimedia content, no matter what your abilities.

-Creative Cloud Express – also known as Adobe Express – is the natural evolution of Adobe Spark, in the stated goal of “Creativity for All“… Adobe Express has all the same easy-to-use features of Spark, and plus many new capabilities to quickly and easily create standout graphics, documents, videos and more, whenever and wherever you need them.
+Adobe Express is the natural evolution of Adobe Spark, in the stated goal of “Creativity for All“… Adobe Express has all the same easy-to-use features of Spark, and plus many new capabilities to quickly and easily create standout graphics, documents, videos and more, whenever and wherever you need them.

 Adobe Express is not a traditional desktop application.
 It’s a web and mobile app that you can run and use from anywhere.
 It’s a task-based, content-first experience that brings together Spark Post, Adobe Fonts, Adobe Stock images, on-trend templates, illustrations, icons, backgrounds, and features powered by Photoshop, Premiere and Acrobat.

-With Creative Cloud Express, you can drag-and-drop your way to quickly create social graphics, flyers, posters, logos, short videos, animations, infographics, ads, and more.
+With Adobe Express, you can drag-and-drop your way to quickly create social graphics, flyers, posters, logos, short videos, animations, infographics, ads, PDFs, and more.
 Browse professionally-designed templates, edit your images, videos, and documents with Quick Actions, or produce marketing assets for diverse media platforms.
 Customize your designs with simple-to-apply effects, filters, and textures that can be used together and layered.

-Creative Cloud Express is free for anyone to use, and is built on a “freemium” model.
+Adobe Express is free for anyone to use, and is built on a “freemium” model.
 Most of the functions and much of the content is no charge to use for all of your projects, for commercial use or otherwise.
-This starter version of CC Express is available today in 15 languages at express.adobe.com and in the Microsoft Store, Google Play Store and Apple App Store.
+This starter version of Express is available today in 15 languages at express.adobe.com and in the Microsoft Store, Google Play Store and Apple App Store.

-Free CC Express users get access to up to 1 million Adobe Stock images and other assets, thousands of templates, dozens of fonts, basic editing and photo effects, and 2 GB of online cloud storage.
-It’s free to use, forever:
+Free Express users get access to up to 1 million Adobe Stock images and other assets, thousands of templates, dozens of fonts, basic editing and photo effects, and 2 GB of online cloud storage.

+And it’s free to use, forever.
 No credit card is required to access and download the free version of Adobe Express.
-All that you need is a free Adobe ID, if you don’t already have one.
+All that you need is a free Adobe ID, if you don’t already have one:

 What does the Premium version include?

-The premium version of Creative Cloud Express includes everything the free version does, plus: access to more than 175 million royalty-free Adobe Stock photos, 20,000+ Adobe Fonts, premium templates and design assets, custom branding, more editing features, integration with Creative Cloud Libraries, Adobe Portfolio, 100 GB of cloud storage, and additional applications like Photoshop Express and Premiere Rush (the full versions).
+The premium version of Adobe Express includes everything the free version does, plus: access to more than 175 million royalty-free Adobe Stock photos, 22,000+ Adobe Fonts, premium templates and design assets, custom branding, more editing features, integration with Creative Cloud Libraries, Adobe Portfolio, 100 GB of cloud storage, and additional applications like Photoshop Express and Premiere Rush (the full versions).

 You also get the new Content Scheduler to take control of your social media posts all from one place.
 Plan content, find the right time to post for the most engagement, schedule and preview posts, and then publish to multiple platforms in one click.

-Here are all the differences between the Free and Premium versions of CC Express.
+→ Here are all the differences between the Free and Premium versions of Adobe Express.

-You can start with the free version of CCX and if desired, unlock all the premium features if you need or want them.
+You can start with the free version of Express and if desired, unlock all the premium features if you need or want them.
 Either way, it’s easy to get started.

 How much does Adobe Express Premium cost?